Public Art that celebrates history and inspires a sense of place.

 To date, two artists have been invited to compose three major art installations for South Eveleigh.
 Once complete, the art will be featured at prominent locations within the new public domain.

 Designed by Nell, a Sydney-based artist with a wide-ranging of practices traversing installation, sculpture, video, painting and performance, the Eveleigh Tree House will capture the essence of imagination, observation and retreat from the world.
 Nell was invited by Mirvac in early 2018 to reimagine a tree house in adult form, wrapped around and within the trees on Eveleigh Green.

-Situated outside the Community Building (Building 3) at South Eveleigh, the Tree House will encourage intergenerational play, as well as create cultural connectivity and enhance the everyday experience of the precinct.
-The Tree House is due for completion in April 2019.
+Situated outside Yerrabingin House at South Eveleigh, the Tree House will encourage inter-generational play whilst promoting cultural connectivity, enhancing the everyday experience of the precinct.
+The Tree House is due for completion in July 2019.

 Happy Rain by Nell

-Happy Rain, Nell’s second public art work at South Eveleigh, will take the form of a large-scale smiling cloud created from LED lighting attached to the exterior of the Community Building (Buidling 3) at South Eveleigh.
+Happy Rain, Nell’s second public art work at South Eveleigh, will take the form of a large-scale smiling cloud created from LED lighting attached to the exterior of Yerrabingin House (Building 3) at South Eveleigh.